 7. Rick Bern

-Rick Bern offers professional headshots and portraits, with a particular focus on yoga poses.
-If you teach yoga or run a yoga studio, he’s your go-to photographer for stunning shots on the mat.
-He also has experience working with children, pets, and families.
+Rick Bern offers professional headshots of business executives — he’s your go-to photographer if you need stunning images for your website or marketing materials.
+Aside from corporate headshots, he also produces family and lifestyle portraiture.
 His studio is located in Needham Heights in an artists community called Gorse Mill.
-Rick has experience in social work and recruiting, and his skill with people really comes through in the relaxed, personalized images he captures of his subjects.
+Rick has experience in social work and recruiting, and his people skills really come through in the relaxed, personalized images he captures of his subjects.

 Stephen Sherman calls himself a “visual communicator with a camera” and his work shows a keen eye for individuality and authenticity.
 Stephen shoots out of an Allston studio or on location, and he places a particular emphasis on lighting and color compared to other photographers.
 His “stylized portraiture” uses creative poses to give his images a more artistic flair.
 While Stephen offers professional business headshots, his style is ideal for less conventional subjects, including artists, chefs, musicians, and other creative types.

 Lindsey Michelle Williams is a wedding and portrait photographer who focuses on lifestyle photography for bloggers and entrepreneurs.
 She uses “prompts” rather than poses for a more natural feel, and helps people develop their personal brand for social media and websites.
 She has traveled all over New England to capture her clients in outdoor settings and other locations that show off their unique personalities.
 She’s been published in magazines including Forbes and Vogue Italia.
 Contact her directly through her website for rates and bookings.